 The Cozy Comfort of Baked Apples

 The evening was unseasonably chilly for June and my friends could see white puffs of their breath in front of them as they spoke.
 They had scarves wrapped about their necks and shawls wrapped about their shoulders.
 A soft drizzle began to fall, and they sought shelter from the weather for a while before they continued their journey home.
 As always, they knew that my door is always open to friends, so they merrily drove their carriages up to my front door for some refreshment to keep them warm.
 We greeted each other with hugs and kisses as they piled out of the carriage.
-I let them know that they would soon be satisfied with warm, sweet food and drink.
-My good friend Liam, the driver, told me that baked apples was his favorite dessert on such an evening.
+I let them know that warm, sweet food and drink awaited them inside.
+My good friend Liam, the driver, told me that baked apples was his favorite dessert on such evenings.

 A Delightful Hearthside Story

-After eating our fill of baked apples, we pulled our chairs in a semi-circle around my hearth.
-Asha sat at one end with a cup of claret in her hand, and began to tell of her group's adventures of the evening.
+After eating our fill of baked apples topped with whipped cream, we pulled our chairs in a circle beside my hearth.
+Asha sat in the middle with a cup of claret in her hand, and began to tell of her group's adventures for the evening.
 Her long, black hair glistened in the glow of the fire, and her brightly colored skirt billowed.
 Her eyes sparkled and her cheeks were flushed.
 Her smile lit up her gentle face.
-Here are the words she used to describe their enchanting revelry ~
+Here are the words she used to describe their enchanting revelry:

 An Afternoon of Music

-"Despite the mist that shrouded the evening, we arrived safely at the hall and enjoyed a very lovely afternoon of music.
-Damien bought a CD recording of the music we listened to before we left.
-We were hungry after listening so closely to so much lovely music, so Liam announced that he intended to take us to the house of our dear friend, Karen, "Goddess of the Kitchen."
-And so, here we are. and here I present this CD of Pachelbel's Canon in D to you, a gift for your warm, open generosity."
+"Despite the mist that shrouded the evening, the horses' penchant for eating large amounts of carrots made their eyes sharp and we arrived safely at the hall, where we enjoyed a very lovely afternoon of music.
+Damien bought a CD recording of the Pachelbel's music before we left.
+We were hungry after listening so closely to so much lovely music, so Liam announced that he intended to take us to the house of our dear friend Karen, "Goddess of the Kitchen."
+And so, here we are.
+And here I present this CD of Pachelbel's Canon in D to you, a gift for your warm, open generosity."